IvS-Asteroseismology/zetaPayne/README.md

 # zetaPayne

-This package is a simplified version of the Payne-Che package (https://github.com/istraumit/Payne-Che) with all its components structured into separate folders.
+This package is a streamlined version of the [Payne-Che package](https://github.com/istraumit/Payne-Che) with all its components structured into separate folders.

 ## Documentation

-The paper introducing zeta-Payne: https://doi.org/10.3847/1538-3881/ac5f49
+The paper introducing zeta-Payne: [Straumit et al. (2022)](https://doi.org/10.3847/1538-3881/ac5f49)

 ## Installation

-Installation with Poetry: git clone the repository and run the command `poetry install` in the folder that contains the `pyproject.toml` and `poetry.lock` files.
+Installation with [Poetry](https://python-poetry.org/docs/): git clone the repository and run the command `poetry install` in the folder that contains the `pyproject.toml` and `poetry.lock` files.

 ## Usage